agouy/straf/docs/index.md

 This is the online version of __The STRAF Book__, which is currently under active development.
-It is dedicated to the STRAF software, a web application for the analysis of genetic data in forensics practice.
+It is dedicated to the STRAF software, a web application for the analysis of genetic data in forensic practice.

 ## Forensic and population genetics, lost sisters {-}

 Genetics has many faces, and forensic and population genetics are two of them.
 If we were to summarise their respective scopes, we could say that the former is the application of genetics to legal matters, and the latter aims at understanding genetic differences within and between populations, a fundamental matter in evolutionary biology.

 Forensic genetics and population genetics have always been tightly linked disciplines.
 This is likely because quite a number of questions they address are similar.
-Even though problems in forensics and population genetics seem different, they often are the same question, simply phrased differently.
+Even though problems in forensics and population genetics seem different, they often correspond to the same question, simply phrased differently.

-As an example, DNA profiling, used in criminal investigations or parental testing, aims at matching different DNA samples and understanding how related are some samples in terms of DNA.
+For example, DNA profiling, used in criminal investigations or parental testing, aims at matching different DNA samples and understanding how related they are in terms of DNA.
 In population genetics, a common goal is to characterise the genetic diversity of a set of populations, by looking at how related individuals are within and between populations.
-Hence you can now imagine why the two fields are linked: they both want to __understand and quantify__ the __relatedness__ of a set of samples.
+Both fields aim at __understanding__ and __quantifying__ the __relatedness__ of individuals based on their DNA.

 Software and metrics developed in the population genetics for the study of the evolution of species are now used routinely in forensic genetics practice.